Noothan-S/Noothan-S/README.md

 - 👋 Hi, I’m @Noothan-S
-- 👀 I’m interested in AWS Solution Architect, Cloud Engineer, DevOps Engineer...
+- 👀 I’m interested in AWS Solution Architect, Cloud Engineer, DevOps Engineer
-- 🌱 I’m currently learning Terraform, Kubernetes...
+- 🌱 I’m currently learning Terraform, Kubernetes
-- 💞️ I’m looking to collaborate on Cloud jobs...
+- 💞️ I’m looking to collaborate on Cloud jobs
-- 📫 How to reach me noothanchnr1@gmail.com ...
+- 📫 How to reach me noothanchnr1@gmail.com
--

 <!---
 Noothan-S/Noothan-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.